 Agentless Analytics is available for both SaaS and on-premises deployments.
 All configuration requirements are identical for both deployment types.

 Connect App Agents to the Events Service

-For most deployments, communication between the Java Agent and Events Service occurs automatically as long as you have the correct agent version.
-See the appropriate documentation to ensure your deployment can connect to the Events Service.
+For most deployments, communication between the Java Agent, .NET Agent, and Events Service automatically occurs as long as you have the correct agent version.
+See the appropriate documentation to ensure that your deployment can connect to the Events Service.